 - 5 p.m.: Commute home.
 (Maybe partner picks kids up from daycare!)

 - 5:30 p.m. to 7:30 p.m.: Make and serve dinner.
-Clean up and throw in some laundry while kids play independently.
+Clean up and throw in some laundry while the kids play independently.
 Bath time and bedtime routine.
-If time permits, perhaps work in a 30-minute family walk after dinner.
+If time permits, consider taking a 30-minute family walk after dinner.

 - 7:30 p.m.
 Get ready for tomorrow (pack lunches, pack pump parts, make bottles).
 Then, me time!
 Use this time to work out, shower, prep for the morning, read, spend time with your partner, or watch TV.